virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

     - Default topology that will be created for the MySQL and MariaDB is [master-slave](https://jelastic.com/blog/mysql-mariadb-database-auto-clustering-cloud-hosting/) replication cluster with 2 nodes of HA ProxySQL load balancer in front of
     - In case of PostgreSQL there is only one topology available - [master-slave](https://jelastic.com/blog/postgresql-auto-clustering-master-slave-replication/)
     - The WildFly cluster is created in [Managed Domain Mode](https://jelastic.com/blog/wildfly-managed-domain-in-containers-auto-micro-clustering-and-scaling/) with topology that comrises one Domain Controller node and Worker nodes.
 Number of Worker nodes is defined by *[count](basic-configs/#nodes-definition)* parameter
     - The Payara/GlassFish cluster is created with topology that comrises one [DAS node and Worker nodes](https://jelastic.com/blog/glassfish-payara-auto-clustering-cloud-hosting/).
 Number of Worker nodes is defined by *[count](basic-configs/#nodes-definition)* parameter
-    - The MongoDB cluster is created as [replica-set](https://jelastic.com/blog/mongodb-replica-set-master-slave-failover/) with topology that comrises tree nodes one *Primary* and two *Secondary* nodes.
+    - The MongoDB cluster is created as [replica-set](https://jelastic.com/blog/mongodb-replica-set-master-slave-failover/) with topology that comrises tree nodes one *Primary* and two *Secondary* nodes
     - The Couchbase is created as [cluster with 3 interconnected Couchbase containers](https://jelastic.com/blog/auto-scalable-couchbase-cluster-in-docker-containers/)
+    - The Storage cluster is based on scalable network filesystem [GlusterFS](https://www.gluster.org/).
+The default cluster topology comprises 3 storage nodes

 For example: